Projects

 All products previously just went by name, including in company records.
 I developed a new product classification system for all items sold by the business, inclusive of new item codes, theme groupings, dimensions, and weights.
 These classifications formed the foundation of the new online store listings, as well as integrated with the new ordering system, both of which I also created for the business.

 I designed and developed a brand new company website, which has provided the business with the first opportunity to sell items online.
+This site is currently migrating to a new hosting setup, so it may not be viewable at this time.
+Please check back again later, if so.
 I also updated all existing company social media channels, and started new ones, such as Instagram and LinkedIn.

 I facilitated a re-branding of the business, which at the point I began working for it, had existed for over 26 years.
 This was a large undertaking, but I developed a fresh, modern look for the company that spoke to its roots, but also projected the new digital path the company was taking.
 New company logos, documents, typefaces, and promotional materials were developed.